How competitive is this season's Premiership?

 This time last year, the Premiership's bottom three clubs - Ross County, Motherwell and Hamilton Academical - were split by just a point.
 Fast forward a year, a bigger gap has emerged.

-Last season's double-cup winners St Johnstone are rooted at the bottom on 14 points after an extraordinary downturn of events, while Dundee are a place above on 16.
+Last season's double cup winners St Johnstone are rooted at the bottom on 14 points after an extraordinary downturn of events, while Dundee are a place above on 16.

 For guaranteed safety, 10th place is a minimum.
 That spot is currently occupied by County, who have opened up a five-point gap on James McPake's Dark Blues and a seven-point cushion on Callum Davidson's Saints.